How Much Does a $1,000 Payday Loan Really Cost You?

 A $1,000 payday loan typically costs between $1,150 to $1,300 if repaid in two weeks, but can escalate to $1,600 or more with rollovers.

-The Consumer Financial Protection Bureau's "two-strikes" rule is now in effect.
-Payday lenders can only attempt to withdraw payment from your account twice.
-After two failed attempts, they must get your new written authorization before trying again.
-This prevents endless overdraft fee spirals that used to cost borrowers hundreds in additional bank fees.
+The CFPB's "two-strikes" rule officially took effect March 30, 2025.
+Under this rule, payday lenders can only attempt to withdraw payment from your bank account twice.
+After two failed attempts, they need your written authorization before trying again.

 Calculating Your Exact APR